FaultyTwo/IC8255A-arduino-lib/README.md

 For technical details, please refer to the [datasheet.](https://pdf1.alldatasheet.com/datasheet-pdf/view/66100/INTEL/8255A.html)

 ## About
-IC_8255A is an Arduino library for contorlling Intel 8255A, Programmable Peripheal Interface.
+IC_8255A is an Arduino library for controlling Intel 8255A, Programmable Peripheal Interface.

-This library supports mode 0, mode 1 and mode 2 of Intel 8255A, both reading and writing.<br>
+This library supports mode 0, mode 1 and mode 2, in both reading and writing functionality.<br>

 ## How To Use The Library

 ### Creating an object
 To save you from headache, the object uses two arrays as its arguments for setting Arduino pins.